 There’s a couple of ways to merge columns.
 One is to select both the description column and pressing down either shift key or control key then select column 4 as well.
 Then, right-click and choose Merge Columns.

 Or, on the Transform tab, select merge columns.
-And this dialog box appears, so you can select the Separator.
+And this dialog box will appear, which allows you to select the Separator.

 In the pop-up box, choose Tab, and you can enter a new column name.
 In this case, I named it Description.